Anti-Chain Store Legislation

 blandness.

-On March 30, 2004, the Board of Supervisors passed a
+On March 30, 2004, the Board of Supervisors passed an

 neighborhood in which they are planning to expand.
-And

-just two years later, in a November 2006 ballot measure,
+Just two years later, in a November 2006 ballot measure,

 voters made the law even stronger by requiring that all chain store